KMChris/bigdata/README.md

 3. Install Python 3.8 or higher.
 4. [Install Spark](https://spark.apache.org/docs/latest/) (3.5.0 recommended).
 5. Install the required dependencies: `pip install -r requirements.txt`.
-6. Run the `analysis.ipynb` notebook.
+6. Run jupyter notebook and open `analysis.ipynb`, `features.ipynb` or `statistics.ipynb` to see the results of our analysis.

 ## Results
 Our model achieved an accuracy of 74.24% in predicting accepted answers.